noahgolmant/label-tiles/README.md

 # AnnoTile: Label large-scale geospatial datasets with tile servers

 AnnoTile is a tool to label bounding boxes for geospatial datasets.
-Any dataset that can be served via an XYZ tile server can be labeled.
+It decoules labeling from data storage.
+You can label any dataset that can be served by an XYZ tile server.

 You can draw bounding boxes on mercantile tiles and export labels as GeoJSON or COCO JSON annotation format.
 You can also download the underlying tile images for ML training and inference.
 This is built with React + FastAPI + MapLibre.
 Exported data is compatible with standard computer vision tools and ML tools like `pytorch` and `ultralytics`.